NeelM0906/Chalo/frontend/README.md

-# Local Wander Frontend
+# Chalo Frontend

-React TypeScript frontend for the Local Wander application.
+React TypeScript frontend for the Chalo application.

 ## Structure